cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 indifferentiable from a random oracle {{MRH04}}, making it a suitable choice for most situations.

-The one exception is the Idpf implementation IdpfPoplar {{idpf-poplar}}.
-Here, a random oracle is not needed to prove privacy, since the analysis of
-{{BBCGGI21}}, Proposition 1, only requires a Pseudorandom Generator (PRG).
+The one exception is the IDPF of {{idpf-bbcggi21}}.
+Here, a random oracle is not needed to prove privacy, since the analysis of {{BBCGGI21}}, Proposition 1, only requires a Pseudorandom Generator (PRG).
 As observed in {{GKWY20}}, a PRG can be instantiated from a correlation-robust hash function `H`.
 Informally, correlation robustness requires that for a random `r`, `H(xor(r, x))` is computationally indistinguishable from a random function of `x`.
 A PRG can therefore be constructed as

 ~~~
 PRG(r) = H(xor(r, 1)) || H(xor(r, 2)) || ...